Skip to content

 Labour Laws and Omanization Requirements

-Hiring in Year One β€” No Omanization
+Year One — No Omanization

-During your first year of operations, you have no obligation to hire Omani nationals.
-This lets you build your team based purely on skills and availability.
-You can hire employees from any country β€” Iran, India, Pakistan, Philippines, Nepal, Bangladesh, or Europe.
+During your first year, you have no obligation to hire Omani nationals.
+You can hire employees from any country — Iran, India, Pakistan, Philippines, Nepal, Bangladesh, or Europe.

 Year Two and Beyond